Happiest London Borough

 Messing about on the river

 Pleasure boats are available for hire along the riverside near to Richmond Bridge.
 Passenger boats go to Hampton Court, Kew Gardens and Central London from April-October.
-Moorings are available along the river at Richmond, and private boat charter is available which reception can arrange.
-We can also arrange paddleboarding, kayaking and canoeing.
+Moorings are available along the river at Richmond, and private boat charter is available from our partner Turks Launches, (we can arrange this for our in-house guests).

 The Bingham is 4km miles away from RFU Twickenham Stadium, home of the England rugby team and so we're very popular for pre-match rugby lunches for the RBS 6 Nations and the Autumn Internationals.
 We also have comfy bedrooms for you to fall into, after a tough afternoon at the rugby.